Claoxylon australe

 Claoxylon australe, known as brittlewood is a common rainforest shrub or understorey tree.
-The habitat is all types of eastern Australian rainforests.
-The natural range of distribution is from Eden (37° S) in south eastern New South Wales to Bowen (20° S) in tropical Queensland.
+Its habitat includes all types of eastern Australian rainforests.
+The natural range of distribution is from Eden (37° S) in southeastern New South Wales to Bowen (20° S) in tropical Queensland.

 Description

 A shrub or small tree growing to 9 metres in height and a trunk diameter of 30 cm.
 The trunk is cylindrical or somewhat flanged at the butt in larger plants.
-Bark is fawnish brown or grey, fairly smooth with some lines of vertical bumps and other irregularities.
-Branchlets often hairy, green turning to fawn with lenticels.
+The bark is fawnish brown or grey, fairly smooth with some lines of vertical bumps and other irregularities.
+Branchlets are often hairy, green turning to fawn with lenticels.

-Leaves alternate, simple and toothed in an irregular manner.
-Oblong or elliptical in shape, 5 to 12 cm long with a blunt leaf tip.
-Leaf stalks 1 to 4 cm long.
-Usually with two small glands at the apex.
-The midrib is paler than the leaf itself, venation is more evident under the leaf.
+Leaves are alternate, simple and toothed in an irregular manner.
+They are oblong or elliptical in shape, 5 to 12 cm long with a blunt leaf tip.
+Leaf stalks are 1 to 4 cm long.
+There are usually two small glands at the apex.
+The midrib is paler than the leaf itself, and venation is more evident under the leaf.

-Greenish flowers form on racemes in the months of October to November.
-Male and female flowers on separate plants, being dioecious.
-The fruit matures in January to March, being a purple/black capsule.
-Globular in shape, 6 mm in diameter.
-Within each of the three lobes of the capsule is one red warty seed.
+Greenish flowers form on racemes in the months of October and November.
+Male and female flowers occur on separate plants (dioecious).
+The fruit matures in January to March, being a purple-black capsule, which is globular in shape, 6 mm in diameter.
+Within each of the three lobes of the capsule is a single red warty seed.
 Its fruit is eaten by the brown cuckoo-dove and Australian king parrot.